 Membership is open to anyone who uses OMEGA, aspires to use OMEGA, or aspires to collaborate with a group or consortium that uses OMEGA.
-To join, either email Mark Koepke and request membership, or attend one of the annual OLUG User Workshops.
+To join OLUG, you can either email Johan Frenje, or attend one of the annual OLUG User Workshops.
 There are no dues.
 Exclusions: employees of LLE significantly involved with the operation of or LLE scientific program at OMEGA are not eligible for membership.

-The OMEGA Users comprise 428 scientists, students, academics, and researchers from 55 universities, over 35 centers and national laboratories, and 21 different countries.
+The OMEGA Users consists of 702 scientists, students, academics and researchers from 64 Universities, over 39 centers and National laboratories, and 14 different countries.
 The largest component of the Users comes from the academic community.

 To facilitate communication and exchanges among the users of OMEGA, from the users as a group to the facility, and from the users to the broader scientific community.
 To organize an annual 2.5 day workshop, which is held at the end of April.
 There are two major goals of the Users workshop: First, to define improvements to the capabilities and operation of the facility that would advance research opportunities for a broad cross-section of the Users; this takes the form of Findings and Recommendations that the Users generate and then present to the facility management.
 This is an iterative process that transpires between the Users and the management, and it has proved to be very successful.
 A second major goal of the workshop is to provide an opportunity for young researchers—students, postdocs, recent Ph.D.’s—to present their research in a very interactive yet informal setting.
 In this regard, great effort is taken to obtain funding for student/postdoc travel to the workshop, something which has been generously funded by NNSA.
 In addition, the Users also meet annually at the Division of Plasma Physics meeting, typically Tuesday evening, in order to reassess our Findings and Recommendations, and to discuss with management progress towards their implementation.